 -- Saul David

-Over a century ago, in 1914, war broke out on an international scale as 30 countries declared war or joined the war on behalf of an ally, resulting in the First World War.
+More than a century ago, in 1914, war broke out on an international scale as 30 countries declared war or joined the war on behalf of an ally, resulting in the First World War.
 Although the United States initially declared itself to be neutral, it would enter the war after Germany's attempt at isolating Britain, one of the U.S.'s closest trading partners.
 On April 2, 1917, U.S. President Woodrow Wilson appeared before Congress and asked for a declaration of war against Germany.
 "The world must be made safe for democracy.
 Its peace must be planted upon the tested foundations of political liberty," he said.
-Four days later, following votes by the U.S. Senate and House of Representatives, the United States formally entered World War I as an associated power in support of France, Great Britain, and Russia.
+Four days later, following votes by the U.S. Senate and House of Representatives, the United States formally entered World War I as an associated power in support of France, Great Britain and Russia.

 The "war to end all wars" was not only memorable for the sheer geographical scale on which fighting took place, but also for the massive losses of life, and the role new technology played during the conflict.
 Reconnaissance reviewed photographs of enemy fortifications, better weapons drastically improved the ability to kill the enemy, and troops from opposing countries dug down into trenches for protection from new artillery.
-Flying aces took to the skies, and newly-formed tank battalions and battleships brought massive firepower.
+Flying aces took to the skies, and newly formed tank battalions and battleships brought massive firepower.

 The impact of the war was far-reaching.
 At the close of the war, formerly close countries like Russia and Germany were now enemies, and former enemies such as France and Russia were allied.
 The League of Nations, forerunner to the United Nations, was formed and later failed.
 The Austro-Hungarian Empire collapsed, and a wave of political revolutions would cover the globe, overtaking Russia, Germany and Hungary.